xd-mau5/plazamicroservice-pragma-powerup/README.md

       api:
          url: <user-microservice-api-url>
    ```
-8. Open Swagger UI and search the /auth/login endpoint and login with mail:         DishesEntity dishes = dishesRepository.findById(id).get();
+8. Open Swagger UI and search the /auth/login endpoint and login with mail: email@some.com
    , password: 1234

 <!-- USAGE -->